David-Worboys/QTPYGUI/README.md

 based on the old favourites of HTML, CSS and Javascript, something like React perhaps?
-I am a firm believer in "horses for courses", so why bring a browser to the desktop fight and all the resources, memory/compute, that entails when a well-designed widget set that has better performance and memory usage is available.
-Worse, building web apps is a complicated business even with the web UI frameworks, of course, some may same the same of desktop widget sets and this is where GUI wrappers like QTPYGUI come in.
+I am a firm believer in "horses for courses", so why bring a browser to the desktop fight and all the resources, memory/compute, that entails when a well-designed widget set with better performance and memory usage is available.
+Worse, building web apps is a complicated business even with the web UI frameworks, of course some may same the same of desktop widget sets, and this is where GUI wrappers like QTPYGUI come in.

+In closing, it is worth noting that a major advantage in utilising a GUI wrapper, aside from ease of programming, is that if the underlying widget set is deprecated, or licensing changes, then the GUI wrapper can change widget sets.
+Although this would be a large task, the major benefit is that applications using the GUI wrapper will be minimally impacted.

 ### What Is A Declarative User Interface?
 A declarative UI (user interface) is an application user interface coded in